The Psychology of Storytelling: Why Narratives Captivate Us (and Make Floridians Such Great Yarn-Spinners)

 What are the psychological benefits of storytelling?

-What is storytelling in psychology today?
+How is storytelling used in psychology and everyday life today?

 One Last Splash: The Big Why (and How) of Storytelling in the Land of Sunshine